-This TOU Program is available to existing and new residential and small commercial/ industrial customers who are served, or qualify to be served, under Rate Schedules RS, RTS(R), GS-1, GS-3 (customers with peak demands less than 100 KW) and GH-2 (R).
+This TOU Program is available to existing and new residential and small commercial/ industrial customers who are served, or qualify to be served, under Rate Schedules RS, RTS(R), GS-1, GS-3 (customers with peak demands less than 100 KW), LP-4 (customers with peak demands less than 100KW), BL and GH-2 (R).
 This includes Volunteer/Non-Profit organizations (Volunteer Fire Companies, Non-Profit Senior Citizen Centers, Non-Profit Rescue Squads, and Non-Profit Ambulance Services) served under Rate Schedules GS-1 and GS-3, but does not include customers in the Company's OnTrack program.
 Customers taking service under the above-referenced rate schedules, who also participate in the Company's Net Metering for Renewable Customer Generator programs, are eligible for the TOU Program.